SSProve/ssprove/README.md

 ## Axioms and assumptions

-Throughout the development we rely on the axioms of functional extensionality and of proof irrelevance(?), as well as propositional extensionality as listed
+Throughout the development we rely on the axioms of functional extensionality and of proof irrelevance, as well as propositional extensionality as listed
 below:

 ```coq